sig-gis/SEPAL-CEO/docs_OpenMRV/deforestSMFM.rst

 3. Take a moment to read through the help document of the deforest tool.
-In the next part we will explain in more detail some of the parameters.
+In the next part we will explain in more detail some of the parameters.<<<where is this?
+I see a help tab at the top as well as a location for full documentation...>>>